tomasherceg/dotvvm-docs/Pages/advanced-exception-filters.md

 ## Exception Filters

+> The API of action filters has been changed in DotVVM 1.1.
+See the [Upgrading from DotVVM 1.0](/docs/tutorials/how-to-start-upgrade-from-1-0/1-1) page for more information.

-If you want to handle exceptions only, we also have a base class `ExceptionFilterAttribute`.
+If you want to handle exceptions, there is a class called `ExceptionFilterAttribute`.
-It derives from `ActionFilterAttribute`, however it adds the `OnCommandException` method.
-Also, there is a method called `OnPageException`.
+It derives from the `ActionFilterAttribute` and it adds the `OnCommandException` method.

-The `OnCommandException` is called when the error occurs when the command is executed.
-A command is a method in the viewmodel triggered by the `{command: ...}` or `{controlCommand: ...}` bindings.
+The `OnCommandException` is called whenever an error occurs in a method triggered by the `{command: ...}` or `{staticCommand: ...}` bindings.

-The `OnPageException` is called when any other exception that occur when the page is being processed.
-It catches the exceptions in the `Init`, `Load` and `PreRender` in the viewmodel.
+The `ActionFilterAttribute` class then defines the `OnPageException` method.
+This method is called when any other exception occurs when the page is being processed.
+In most cases, it catches the exceptions in the `Init`, `Load` and `PreRender` in the viewmodel, and the exceptions that occur during the rendering or serialization phases.

 ```CSHARP
 using System;